blgorman/DevUp2022RuggedDevOpsExamples/DeployS1AppServiceCLI.md

 az webapp deployment slot create --name $siteName --resource-group $rg --slot 'QA' az webapp deployment slot create --name $siteName --resource-group $rg --slot 'Test'
 ```

+Create the database server and simplest db possible
+Add the connection information to each of the slots to share the simple backing db.